jundalisay/spblist/content/en/research/paracelsus/alchemy/dialogue-1.md

 ---
 heading: Part 1
-title: "A Dialogue Between Mercury, The Alchymist And Nature"
+title: "A Dialogue Between The Alchemist And an Old Man"
-description: "The Origin of Physiognomy"
+description: "Once upon a time, Alchymists gathered together to hold a counsel on how they should make & prepare the Philosophers stone"
 image: "/covers/alchemy.jpg"
 weight: 200
 writer: